sib-swiss/SchoolRNA2020/single_cell/code/project_report.md

 - Consult the Glossary or additional sources for help
 - What is a graph?
 - Which kind of graph is the most robust to represent your data?
+- Where in the Seurat object is your graph stored?
 - Why do we need to cluster our cells?
 - Which parameters have you chosen when clustering?
 - How can you tell which clustering resolution is best?
 - Do the clustering reflect the cell separation seen by the visualization method you are using?
+- How are your clusters distributed across the samples, groups, experimental conditions, etc.?
+- Where in the Seurat object is your clustering data stored?
 - Describe in form of text the rationale for this step in your markdown report

 <br/>